Terms & Conditions

 Fees and Charges

-A Vendors Commission and other applicable fees and charges will be deduced from the sale proceeds.
-Sorting fees may apply for large quantities of boxed goods
+A Vendor’s Commission and other applicable fees and charges will be deducted from the sale proceeds.
+Sorting fees may apply for large quantities of boxed goods.

 Withdrawal Fees